 Swedish stories is a series of interviews with international students from Malmö University.
-Following up on the interview with Bianca from Italy, I managed to talk to Raya: a 27-year-old student from Bulgaria.
-Find out student’s opinion on studying in Sweden.
+Following up on the interview with Raya from Bulgaria, I had a Sunday brunch and a chat with Kevin: a 23-year-old student from Texas, USA.
+This is what Kevin had to say about student life in Sweden.

-If you have any additionals questions to Raya feel free to post them in the comments!
+If you have any additionals questions to Kevin feel free to post them in the comments!